AliBawazeEer/ADR/README.md

 # ADR
 Windows Address Resolution Programme

-.Net based tool to resolve API Addresses
+C# CLI based tool to resolve API Addresses

 Adr simply loads DLL's with LoadLibraryEx() and resolves address of a specified function with GetProcAddress Usefull while you are shellcoding :P